northyg/tracker/README.md

 # tracker
-Exercise tracker website with MySql database interactions
+Exercise tracker website with MySql database interactions for class project

 - Single webpage workout tracker that uses dynamic Ajax interactions to GET or POST to the Sql database.